quicwg/base-drafts/draft-ietf-quic-transport.md

 a random payload on the path to be validated.

-An endpoint MAY send multiple PATH_CHALLENGE frames to guard against packet loss, however an endpoint SHOULD NOT send multiple PATH_CHALLENGE frames in a single packet.
+An endpoint MAY send multiple PATH_CHALLENGE frames to guard against packet loss.
+However, an endpoint SHOULD NOT send multiple PATH_CHALLENGE frames in a single packet.
 An endpoint SHOULD NOT send a PATH_CHALLENGE more frequently than it would an Initial packet, ensuring that connection migration is no more load on a new path than establishing a new connection.